Salvador, Brazil: A complete travel guide with the top things to do

 The Mercado Modelo is in the lower part of the city and it is one of the entrances to the Historic Center.
 It is great for those who want to buy handicrafts and also taste delicious typical Bahian cuisine at its restaurants.

-LMTM tip: We proved vegetarian moqueca in the restaurant Camafeu de Oxóssi and it was divine!
+LMTM tip: We tried a vegetarian moqueca in the restaurant Camafeu de Oxóssi and it was divine!

 Ticket: Free of charge